 Great Places to Eat

 We often refer to ourselves as being situated in ‘foodie central’.
 We are surrounded by some of the best restaurants in the country, from Michelin starred eateries through to traditional gastropubs serving honest hearty meals sourced from local produce.
+Two places we have added in 2025 that think deserve a mention are the Ampleforth Abbey Tea Rooms and also anyone going into York there is the Minster Refectory and also a surprise one to make a third is the cafe at the Theatre Royal in York

 The Black Swan in Oldstead